Launching, resuming, and background tasks

 |Free memory when your app moves to the background||Learn how to reduce the amount of memory that your app uses when it is in the background state so that it won't be terminated.|

-the Launch an app with a URI section details how to use a Uniform Resource Identifier (URI) to launch one app from another app.
+The Launch an app with a URI section details how to use a Uniform Resource Identifier (URI) to launch an app.

 |Launch the default app for a URI||Learn how to launch the default app for a Uniform Resource Identifier (URI).
 URIs allow you to launch another app to perform a specific task.
 This topic also provides an overview of the many URI schemes built into Windows.|

 |Handle URI activation||Learn how to register an app to become the default handler for a Uniform Resource Identifier (URI) scheme name.|